Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ### FengYun

 #### FengYun 2 series
-- **FengYun 2H**, and **2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for the singular VIS channel and 5 km/px for the 4 IR channels.
+- **FengYun 2H**, and **FwngYun 2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for the singular VIS channel and 5 km/px for the 4 IR channels.
 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
 You can use [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the defeault `FengYun 2 S-VISSR` pipeline to remedy this.
 - FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.

-> These satellites also broadcast an incredibly weak **CDAS** signal, it's almost completely undocumented owing to it's weak & wide nature.
+> These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to it's weak & wide nature.

 ![S-VISSR screenshot from SatDump](../../assets/images/Radio/FengYun-SVISSR.jpg) <br>
 *FengYun 2H S-VISSR*